hisr2024/BhriguWelt/docs/deployment.md

 3. Add the environment variable `NEXT_PUBLIC_BACKEND_URL` and set it to the Render or Railway URL created above so server components and client fetches share the same base host.
+4. (Optional) Add `NEXT_PUBLIC_BACKEND_FALLBACK_URL` to mirror a staging backend.
+The horoscope form will retry against this host whenever the primary URL returns a non-2xx response, keeping demos resilient.
-4. Deploy using Node 18+ (matches local development).
+5. Deploy using Node 18+ (matches local development).
 Vercel automatically installs dependencies and runs `npm run build`.
 Preview deployments get unique URLs, perfect for QA.
+6. After the first successful deploy, enable **Deploy Hooks** in the Vercel dashboard so backend retrains (`/ml/retrain`) or manuscript updates can trigger a fresh frontend build.
+Wire the hook URL into your CI or a Render cron job.

 ## Post-deploy API integration checks